Radius Ventures

 Venture Round in 2014

-Healthsense, Inc. specializes in remote monitoring services aimed at the senior care continuum.
-Founded in 2001 and based in Mendota Heights, Minnesota, the company provides health and safety monitoring solutions that track essential daily activities such as eating, sleeping, and movement.
-Their technology includes analytics that transform data into actionable insights, a centralized dashboard for caregivers, health notes to alert changes in behavior, and real-time notifications for urgent needs.
-These features help caregivers respond effectively to the needs of seniors, enhancing their independence and overall quality of life.
-Healthsense serves various markets, including senior living, managed care, and home care, and operates as a subsidiary of GreatCall, Inc. since December 2016.
+Healthsense, Inc. is a provider of remote monitoring solutions specifically designed for the senior care continuum.
+Founded in 2001 and based in Mendota Heights, Minnesota, the company specializes in health and safety monitoring systems that track essential daily activities such as eating, sleeping, toileting, and movement.
+Healthsense's technology includes analytics that transform data into actionable insights, a centralized dashboard, health notes that alert caregivers to behavioral changes, and real-time notifications for urgent needs.
+These solutions are aimed at enhancing the quality of care in senior living, managed care, and home care settings, ultimately promoting greater independence and improved experiences for seniors.
+As of late 2016, Healthsense operates as a subsidiary of GreatCall, Inc.

 Minimally invasive devices